lukamacura/womenreset/knowledge-base/Sleep Disturbances.md

 motivation_nudge: "😴 Your bedroom isn’t just a place to sleep — it’s your nightly sanctuary.
 Calm space, calm body, calm mind."

-follow_up_question: "Would you like to learn about *Lifestyle & Bedtime Routine* — small calm habits often create the biggest shift?"
+follow_up_question: "Would you like to learn why you get up at the same time every night and what to do about it?"
+follow_up_links:
+-persona: "menopause"
+topic: "Sleep Disturbances in Menopause"
+subtopic: "3 a.m.
+Calm Reset Technique (Night Waking Support)"
+label: "learn 3 a.m.
+Calm Reset Technique"

 intent_patterns:
   - "How should I set up my bedroom for sleep?"